 Groups: Alternate versions of certain content areas to choose from View tags →

-You can try out the editable features that you've added tags in your code for by just importing your HTML file.
-Log in to your account and click the "Import template" option at the top of your Blocks Edit dashboard.
+You can try out the editable features that you've added tags in your code for by just importing your HTML file into Blocks Edit.
+Log in to your account (sign up for free) and click the "Import template" option at the top of your dashboard.

 Try out a template's features after import without having to create emails.
 Click on the title of your template from the dashboard to go into preview mode.
 Any edits you make here are not saved.
 However, you can save layouts to be reused in emails.